DD2480-Group-22/assignment-2/README.md

 written by group 22.

 ## Statement of Contributions
-  * Nils Streijffert: Setup tests of projects, pull repository from Github, upload to S3 bucket, Docker and deployment.
+  * Nils Streijffert: Setup tests of projects, setup server, pull repository from Github, upload to S3 bucket, Docker and deployment.

 ## Configuration
 ### Requirements for development